How to Become a Radiologic Technologist: An In-Depth Look at the Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 What Does a Radiologic Technologist Do?

-The primary job of a radiologic technologist is to perform diagnostic imaging examinations on patients using one of several imaging machines—such as x-ray or MRI.
-These images are then sent to the attending radiologist to examine and diagnose their patients.
+The primary job of a radiologic technologist is to perform diagnostic imaging examinations on patients using several imaging machines—most often an x-ray or MRI.
+These images go to the attending radiologist for examination and diagnosis.

-- Following physician orders on specific areas of the body to scan
+- Precisely following physicians’ orders on specific areas of the body for scanning

 - Preparing patients for scans and collecting patient history

-- Protecting the patient by applying protective covering to shield areas not being scanned
+- Protecting the patient by applying covering to shield areas not being scanned

-- Positioning the patient to get the optimal image
+- Positioning the patient to obtain the optimal image

 - Operating the scanning equipment